MaxCharlington/SocketHTTPServer/README.md

 ## Samples

 There are some samples you can tinker with.
-They are located at **samples** folder and after building you can run them from **./build/samples** folder.
+They are located at **./samples** folder and after building you can run them from **./build/samples** folder.

 ## Contribution